Qianboy/ros_control/README.md

 sudo update-alternatives --install /usr/bin/gcc gcc /usr/bin/gcc-4.9 60 --slave /usr/bin/g++ g++ /usr/bin/g++-4.9
 ```
 ### [ROS jade](http://wiki.ros.org/jade/)
 For detailed description of installation see [here](http://wiki.ros.org/jade/Installation/Ubuntu).
 However, the following instructions will guide you through the installation for this project.
 This has been tested on a clean installation of [Ubuntu 14.04](http://releases.ubuntu.com/14.04/).
+For installation on gentoo please refer to [this](http://wiki.ros.org/Installation/Gentoo) page (there are some small caveats regarding the pythonpath, see below in FAQ).
 ```
 #!bash
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'